 I’d also like to mention HDR which this camera has as an inbuilt function, but again I’ve not used it so can’t comment yet.
 Hopefully when I come back to this review I’ll be able to cover these features.

 One extra feature that I love is the self-cleaning censor that cleans each time you switch on or off the camera (my old sensor was very dirty, I think I’ve mentioned it before), so far I haven’t seen a single speck of dust but then the camera is still very new so we will see how this pans out.

-I’d like to say everything was perfect, and pretty much it is, but I am not a fan of the fact that the camera uses SD cards rather than the more sturdy Compact Flash cards (of which I have loads) of previous models (or even dual aspect ones that are available), and the buffer rate does not allow the highest speed versions of this (apparently 40mb/s is the maximum so not much point wasting money on speedier versions unless you want to copy from card to your PC quicker I guess).
+I’d like to say everything was perfect, and pretty much it is, but I am not a fan of the fact that the camera uses SD cards rather than the more sturdy Compact Flash cards (of which I have loads) of previous models (or even dual aspect ones that are available).
+And the buffer rate does not allow the highest speed versions of these cards (apparently 40mb/s is the maximum so not much point wasting money on speedier versions unless you want to copy from card to your PC quicker I guess).
 This is all I have found so far, but I may discover more.

-Excellent image quality, the ability to use high ISO’s, video functions, Live view and the articulated screen all make for an excellent camera that is well worth the money (even without the discounts etc that I got).
+Excellent image quality.
+The ability to use high ISO’s.
+Video functions.
+Live view and the articulated screen.
+All add up to make for an excellent camera that is well worth the money (even without the discounts etc that I got).
 I’d really recommend it to anyone.